-The Fox Queen is Tsatassaya White, Tamara McCarthy and Dave Mott.
+The Fox Queen is tsatassaya White, Tamara McCarthy and Dave Mott.

 The Fox Queen ethos rests solidly inside the founding shared values of Humour, Love, Communication, Listening, Respect, Healing, Song, and Collaboration.
 They are focused on Community, Responsibility, Survival, Anti-Racist Practice and the Present Moment.